code-monki/central-supply-catalog/docs/catalog-editor.md

 - `astro/data/catalog-manifest.json` stores the catalog version used for search and service-worker cache invalidation.
 - `schemas/*.schema.json` define formal source-data schemas.
 - `npm run validate:data` validates manifest, metadata, product shape, SKU uniqueness, department-derived file placement, and product cross-references.
+- `npm run build:search-index` rebuilds the generated search payload from canonical catalog JSON.
+- `npm run editor` starts the local browser-based editor shell.
 - GitHub Actions runs the validator before building and testing the site.

+## Current Editor Phase

+The first implementation phase is read-only.
+It provides:

+- Local Node HTTP server at `http://localhost:4322/` by default.
+- Product filtering by name, SKU, and department.
+- Product detail preview using the same Markdown renderer as the public site.
+- Local actions for `npm run validate:data` and `npm run build:search-index`.

+This phase intentionally does not write product JSON yet.
+The next phase can add edit/save routes after the read-only catalog loading, preview, and validation/rebuild commands are stable.

 ## Proposed Phases